petreyus/Data2Server-React-Native.tsx-/README.md

 Note: to access on your mobile device use the tunnel option on expo and copy the link on your device.

-Watch as your data moves from your react application to your Node.js (using express) server and back again!!!
+Watch as your data moves from your react application to your Node.js (using express) server and back again!